Columbine II

-Columbine II is a Lockheed VC-121A-LO Constellation (Air Force Serial Number 48–0610, Lockheed Model 749-79-36); the aircraft that was to become the first plane to use the Air Force One callsign and the only presidential aircraft ever sold to a private party.
+Columbine II is a Lockheed VC-121A-LO Constellation (Air Force Serial Number 48-8610, Lockheed Model 749–79–36); the aircraft that was to become the first plane to use the Air Force One callsign and the only presidential aircraft ever sold to a private party.
 The aircraft was ferried from long-term storage in the Sonoran Desert at Marana Regional Airport, Arizona, to the east coast for restoration in March 2016.

+The aircraft was ordered and named by U.S. President Eisenhower, it was named Columbine II because he had earlier flown on Constellation named Columbine when he was General.
+It became the first Air Force One, when the President was aboard after a near miss due to confusion with callsigns.

 Presidential aircraft

 Columbine II was built as a C-121A at Burbank, California and bailed to Lockheed to support the Lockheed Air Service International maintenance facility at Keflavík, Iceland.
 In November 1952, President-elect Dwight D. Eisenhower used the aircraft to travel to South Korea.
-Early in 1953 this aircraft was converted to VC-121A-LO standard for use by President Eisenhower, until replaced by VC-121E-LO Columbine III (AF Ser.
+Early in 1953 this aircraft was converted to VC-121A-LO standard for use by President Eisenhower, until replaced in 1959 by VC-121E-LO Columbine III (AF Ser.
 No. 53-7885), operated by the 1254th Air Transport Squadron of the United States Air Force (USAF).

+Ike flew on a Constellation named Columbine before he was president, he often had to make trips across the Atlantic as a high-ranking U.S. General.
+As president he ordered another Lockheed Constellation, but this one was fitted out with greater amenities; he named it Columbine II.

+The aircraft was built in 1948, and became the presidential aircraft from 1954 to 1959 for President Eisenhower, before this he flew in a smaller Aero Commander L-26B.
+Columbine II was supplemented by Columbine III, which was another Lockheed Constellation, and is preserved at National Museum of the United States Air Force.
+Columbine II was replaced by a Boeing 707 for presidential transport.